Sinedrone-Sentinel/MIDI-Sentinel/README.md

 In the DIY section, you will find "How-To" guides to build the Midi Sentinel, step-by-step for each version of the Midi-Sentinel.
 Along with separate parts lists for each version that includes the original purchase source.
-(No garuntee that any particular part will still be in stock on sites listed.)
+(No guarantee that any particular part will still be in stock on sites listed.)

 In the Images section, you will find pictures of the different